martinedoesgis/wikimapia-export/README.md

 ## Overview

 [Wikimapia](http://wikimapia.org/ "Title") is a geographical collaborative data base.
-This tool is deisgn to facilitate the use of its [API] (http://wikimapia.org/api "Title") to export the data.
+This tool is deisgn to facilitate the use of its [API](http://wikimapia.org/api "Title") to export the data.